hellosign/hellosign-openapi/sdks/node/docs/api/SignatureRequestApi.md

   },
 };

-const data: DropboxSign.SignatureRequestSendRequest = {
+const data: DropboxSign.SignatureRequestEditRequest = {
   title: "NDA with Acme Co.",
   subject: "The NDA we talked about",
   message: "Please sign this NDA and then we can discuss more.
 Let me know if you have any questions.",